 In a heartfelt letter to her followers released on Instagram, BANKS opened up about the process of her latest release III.
-It’s an introspective work that delves into raw themes such as self-reliance, disillusionment, loss, and growing up – a strong dose of honesty.
-She became fascinated, and almost obsessive, with the aftermath of stale relationships, realizing that “romanticism leads to fierce reality checks, which leads to wisdom, which leads to deeper empathy which leads to greater love.”
+It’s an introspective work that delves into raw themes such as self-reliance, disillusionment, and loss.
+She became fascinated, and almost obsessive, with the aftermaths of stale relationships, realizing that “romanticism leads to fierce reality checks, which leads to wisdom, which leads to deeper empathy which leads to greater love.”
 But there’s no bitter taste in her mouth.
 BANKS disrupts and delivers.

 The album opens with the dramatic track “Till Now,” a bold assertion of her newfound sense of independence.
-She repeats a haunting chorus in her unique sultry voice:
+She repeats the haunting chorus in her unique sultry voice:

 “Something ’bout the way it’s like you’re running me over and over.
 Something ’bout the way I miss you kissing me over and over.
 But you’ve been messing me around till now.
 And I let you push me around till now.”

-From there on out, it’s an endless stream of intense bangers.
-Rather than compartmentalize, BANKS bares all through what appears to be reflective of the Kübler-Ross model of stages of grief and loss.
+From there on out, it’s an endless stream of intense tracks.
+Rather than compartmentalize, BANKS bares all through what appears to be reflective of the Kübler-Ross model of understanding grief and loss.
 What’s especially compelling is that nothing feels out of place, each track adding to the unfolding narrative.